Sawrz/docker-configs/huginn/README.md

 1. Change `ROOT_DIR`s value to the path of your main directory.

-1. Change `DATA_DIR`s value to the path you want Nextcloud to store the data you upload.

 1. Choose a password for your databases' *root user* and set the value in `DB_ROOT_PASSWORD`.

 1. Choose a password for your databases' *Huginn user* and set the `DB_USER_PASSWORD` value.
 Keep in